 Automation and advancement in Technology has given a great acceleration to Indian resources to compete with global Giants.
-Year-on-Year, it has been observed that export opening has also increased due to US dollar appreciation against Indian Rupee which becomes incitement to exporter.

-Environment restriction in Europe and USA for discouraging mining has actively played a role to search resources from India.
-Indian mineral market will have better opening since China has also put limitations on export quota for natural resources specially on Talc.
+Year On Year, it has been observed that export opening has also increased due to US dollar appreciation against Indian Rupee which becomes incitement to exporter.
+Environment restrictions in Europe and USA for discouraging mining has played an active role to search resources from India.
+Indian minerals market will have better opening since China has also put limitations on export quota for natural resources, specially on Talc.

-We are also targeting Bulk Business and look forward for considerable contribution in future as we have formed a separate team and already seen positive results.
+We are also targeting Bulk Business and look forward for contribution in future as we have formed a separate team and already seen positive results.